Monty Don: Health

 Don has suffered with depression since his mid-twenties.
 He first wrote about his experiences with it, and its effect on his personal life, in a piece for The Observer in 2000.
 His editor recalled that it "changed the way that people saw him" and Don himself said the article generated "a very immediate response" from readers.
 Don recalled "great spans of muddy time" in his life and realised that gardening "heals me better than any medicine".
 This quote served as the inspiration for William Doyle's 2021 album Great Spans of Muddy Time.

 At one point, Don's wife threatened to leave with their children if he did not seek help.
 After receiving cognitive behavioural therapy and taking Prozac for a short time, Don quit both when he realised his depression was mostly seasonal, which he attributed to seasonal affective disorder, and found relief with a light box.

 In August 2007, Don suffered from a bout of peritonitis, an abdominal infection.
 His wife had found him unconscious on the floor and he was rushed to hospital for emergency surgery.

 In February 2008, Don suffered a minor stroke at home.
 He had been feeling unwell since the previous Christmas, owing mostly to exhaustion from travelling to film Around the World in 80 Gardens.
 When his symptoms did not improve, a brain scan weeks later revealed a temporary blockage in one of the arteries to his brain.
-In May 2008 he put his career on hold to recover.
+In May 2008, he put his career on hold to recover.

-In 2015, Don said that years of gardening had left him with sore knees, one of which causes constant pain and needs replacing.
+In 2015, Don said that years of gardening had left him with sore knees, one of which caused constant pain and needed replacing.

 In May 2022, it was reported that Don had COVID-19 and had been bedridden for four days.
 He contracted COVID-19 again in May 2023.